■ Living Clinical Ledger

 How Does the Integration Process Work?

-Integration work begins before the psychedelic experience itself.
-Pre-session preparation includes establishing therapeutic rapport and trust with your clinician, setting clear intentions and preparing mentally and emotionally for upcoming sessions, creating a safe internal framework for processing whatever arises, and addressing concerns and expectations about the process so you can approach your session with clarity and groundedness.
+Integration work starts before the experience itself.
+Pre-session preparation includes building trust with your therapist, setting clear intentions, preparing mentally and emotionally, creating an internal framework for whatever arises, and addressing any concerns so you can approach the session with clarity.

 Ongoing Integration: Sustained Therapeutic Work

-Integration is not a single session — it is a sustained therapeutic process.
-Ongoing integration work includes regular therapy sessions to deepen your understanding of what arose, developing practical strategies to apply insights in your daily life, working through resistance or challenging material that emerged, and supporting sustainable behavioral and mindset changes over time.
-Most clients benefit from two to four sessions for single experience integration, ongoing support for those in active psychedelic treatment programs, and periodic check-ins for long-term integration maintenance.
+Integration is not a single session — it's a sustained process.
+Ongoing work includes regular therapy sessions to deepen your understanding, practical strategies for applying insights to daily life, working through difficult or resistant material, and supporting lasting behavioral and mindset changes.

 What Makes Ketamine Integration Different?

-Ketamine is currently the only legally available psychedelic medicine in the United States, used in clinical settings to treat depression, PTSD, anxiety, and other conditions.
-Its rapid mechanism of action — creating a brief but powerful window of neuroplasticity — makes integration support particularly important.
+Ketamine is currently the only legally available psychedelic medicine in the United States.
+It is used in clinical settings to treat depression, PTSD, anxiety, and other conditions.
+Its rapid effects create a brief but powerful window of brain flexibility — which makes integration support especially important.

 The Neuroplasticity Window

-Ketamine works in part by temporarily increasing the brain’s flexibility and openness to change.
-Integration therapy is specifically designed to work within this window — helping clients establish new thought patterns, healthier coping strategies, and more adaptive ways of relating to themselves and others before the window closes.
-This is why beginning integration promptly after ketamine sessions produces the strongest outcomes.
+Ketamine temporarily increases the brain's openness to change.
+Integration therapy is designed to work within this window.
+It helps you establish new thought patterns and healthier coping strategies before the window closes.
+Starting integration promptly after ketamine sessions produces the strongest outcomes.

 Ketamine-Specific Integration Focuses